 Some of you recognize this story.
 The story of David and Bathsheba is famous in the Bible.
 This is David’s greatest failure as a leader.

 On a sleep-challenged night, King David takes a stroll on the roof of his palace.
 This little walk changed David’s life in a big way.
 Prior to the walk, everything in David’s world was fantastic.
 David is seeing the defeat of his enemies.
 His army is growing in size and skill.
 He is known throughout the land.

 David falls prey to an enemy in his soul.
 Lust.
 A lust that ends in adultery and murder.
 David comes face to face with the greatest enemy of his personal life.
 The enemy is silent, yet deadly.
 David drops his guard and makes a devastating choice to sleep with a married woman.
 And to make matters worse, he sleeps with the wife of one of his soldiers.
 This choice leads David to difficult consequences.
 The most difficult of his entire life.

 The wrong place

 David was in the wrong place at the wrong time.
 He should have been on the battlefield with his troops.
 Instead of conquering his enemies, he is at home conquering another man’s wife.

 It is no different for us today.
-There are right places and right times and there are wrong places and wrong times.
-If you spend time spent in the wrong place, wrong things will happen.
+There are right places and the right times and there are wrong places and wrong times.
+If you spend time spent in the wrong place, the wrong things will happen.
 For men who have a mistress called a computer, you are in the wrong place.
 For others, you find yourself drawn to someone on your job.
 You drop by the break room too often, hoping to make contact.
 This is the wrong place.